 - Experience: Can you facilitate new and interesting experiences of the beaten track avoiding putting additional pressure on the neighborhoods impacted by mass tourism? - What are local communities experiencing?
-Can the potential nuisance of your event be converted into engaging activities for the local citizens? - Providing value for local business: Can you procure from local suppliers, not only providing value and support for businesses but create more engaging experiences for participants? - Do you actively promote gender equality and the next generation of talents to play a role at the event? - Do you make it possible for all groups to participate?
+Can the potential nuisance of your event be converted into engaging activities for the local citizens? - Providing value for local business: Can you procure from local suppliers, not only providing value and support for businesses but create more engaging experiences for participants? - Do you actively promote full gender equality (the target being a 50/50 gender split) and cultural/ethnic and age diversity to play a role at the event? - Do you make it possible for all groups to participate?
 Is there good physical and digital accessibility on transport, venue, arenas, accommodation?
-Do you provide special ways or prices for students to participate? - Wellbeing: Have you thought through and implemented good health and safety procedures that are appropriate for your type and size of events, and follow public guidelines? - Read more about social sustainability and partnerships.
+Do you provide special ways or prices for students to participate? - Wellbeing: Have you thought through and implemented good health and safety procedures that are appropriate for your type and size of event, and follow public guidelines? - Read more about social sustainability and partnerships.